Important Library Web Links

 Wireless access to the internet and law school network is available in all areas of the library.

-The Reserve Collection, located behind the Circulation Desk, includes items placed on course reserve by professors, past course evaluations, hornbooks, nutshells, current editions of Examples and Explanations and Emanuel Outlines Series, selected Connecticut materials, headphones, audiocassette players, remote controls for the library’s audio visual equipment and network cables.
-Professor’s past exams are also available on reserve and online via the library’s webpage.
+The Reserve Collection, located behind the Information Desk, includes items placed on course reserve by professors, past course evaluations, hornbooks, nutshells, current editions of Examples and Explanations and Emanuel Outlines Series, selected Connecticut materials, headphones, audiocassette players, remote controls for the library’s audio visual equipment and network cables.
+Professors' past exams are also available on reserve and via the web.
 Reserve materials may be checked out for three hours and overnight.

 Reserved Open Carrels